vihrdaya/Mean-Reversion-Testing/README.md

 ### Introduction
 Mean reversion testing tries to determine whether a time series eventually averages to a value over the life of the time series.

-I needed functions that wil average the percent change across the entire time series of the data.
-I then needed to find a coeffienct of correlation, almost a regression on one time series data to another.
+I needed functions that will average the percent change across the entire time series of the data.
+I then needed to find a coefficient of correlation, almost a regression on one time series data to another.
 I chose to make my data span a range between Jan 1, 2017 and May 5, 2017.
-It was an arbirary choice to limit the amount of data for my computer to process.
+It was an arbitrary choice to limit the amount of data for my computer to process.

-This ofcourse has its flaws.
+This of course has its flaws.

-1. I lose out on having a proper length of time series data to normalize over.
+I lose out on having a proper length of time series data to normalize over.
-2. If there are seasonaly trends.
-For example for winter clothing suppy company who's sales would spike during the winter months.
+If there are seasonal trends.
+For example for a winter clothing supply company whose sales would spike during the winter months.

 ### Result